Wisdom-Labs/Algorand-Unreal-Engine-SDK/Readme.md

         PrivateDependencyModuleNames.AddRange(new string[] {  });
     }
     ```
-4. Right click on YourProject.uproject, and "Generate Visual Studio project files" - This process may take some time.
+>Right click on UnrealAlgorandPlugin.uproject on `example/unreal-algorand-demo` folder, and "Generate Visual Studio project files" - This process may take some time.
-5. Once finished, open your *.sln project or *.uproject file with Visual Studio or JetBrains Rider.
+6. Once finished, open your *.sln project or *.uproject file with Visual Studio or JetBrains Rider.

 ## 🧭 4.
 Modules reference
 * **Algorand** - entrypoint module, provides `C++`- & `Blueprints`- friendly interfaces for plugin's users.
 This module should be considered as the only module you need to depend on.